hiver-py/MLOS/README.md

 - Measures of fit
 - Logit as a classifier
 - How to choose the "best" model

+*Including a Shiny app for visualizing logistic regression, and understanding different accuracy measures.*

 ## Module 3: Regression-based methods